halaxa/json-machine/README.md

 use \JsonMachine\Items;

-// this often causes Allowed Memory Size Exhausted
+// this often causes Allowed Memory Size Exhausted,
+// because it loads all the items in the JSON into memory
 - $users = json_decode(file_get_contents('500MB-users.json'));

-// this usually takes few kB of memory no matter the file size
+// this has very small memory footprint no matter the file size
+// because it loads items into memory one by one
 + $users = Items::fromFile('500MB-users.json');

 foreach ($users as $id => $user) {